-Chances are you have a friend or family member who’s dealt with infertility—the CDC says 10% of women have trouble getting or staying pregnant.
+Chances are you have a friend or family member who’s dealt with infertility—the CDC says one in four women have difficulty getting pregnant or carrying a pregnancy to term.
 As a mom, it can be hard to know what to say or what not to say to someone struggling with infertility.
 How can you best support your friend who’s trying to get pregnant?

 We got some advice from Laura Reyes, clinical medical assistant and diagnostic coordinator at Fertility Specialists of Texas.
-After starting her job at Fertility Specialists of Texas, Reyes herself began struggling with infertility; she now has twins and continues to work with women on a similar path.
+After starting her job there, Reyes herself began struggling with infertility; she now has twins and continues to work with women on a similar path.

 “I just wanted that friend to hear me out and then be there as a support,” Reyes says.
 She explains that women struggling with infertility may not get the emotional support they need at home; after all, their partners are dealing with their own emotions.

 Make sure your friend or family member knows you’re there if she needs someone to talk to.
 Follow her lead—she may want to talk frequently, or she may only want the occasional check-in.

 2. Don’t offer advice or silver linings.